bjamturley/MedSchoolAtlas/README.md

 | Immunology                                                | Microbiology                                                  | [Neuroscience](https://medschoolAtlas.xyz/docs/neuroscience/)       |
 | Nutrition & Health                                        | Pathology                                                     | Pharmacology                                                        |
 | [Physiology](https://medschoolAtlas.xyz/docs/physiology/) | Psychiatry                                                    | [Clinical Skills](https://medschoolAtlas.xyz/docs/clinical-skills/) |

+> This project is [open source](https://github.com/bjamturley/MedSchoolAtlas).
+If you find any information is missing, incorrect, or needs formatting, feel free to send a pull request using your markdown editor of choice.

 These notes follow the Georgetown Medical School [curriculum](https://som.georgetown.edu/curriculum/journeyscurriculum/) as I am dragged kicking and screaming through the bloated and antiquated institution that is medical education.
 We are currently completing Block 1.
 ## Note Taking Principals